example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

 ## CA usage on Puppet 5 and earlier

-The CA and certificate mangement was usually part of the Puppet Agent package.
+The CA and certificate management was usually part of the Puppet Agent package.
-Alle related commands were part of the `puppet` command:
+All related commands were part of the `puppet` command:

     puppet cert list [--all]
     puppet cert sign <certname>